 The Hustle emerged from house parties in the Bronx as a blend of pre-existing Latin and African American dances.
 All these years later, a troupe of hustle-loving dancers (some never left the party, we learned) gave the dance a showcase.
 The meld of cultural history with wow-worthy dance talent was delivered by a nicely diverse rainbow coalition of girls, guys, and gender non-specifieds — across a range of ages.
 The show culminated a two-week Works & Process LaunchPAD residency at Chautauqua Institution.

 As you can see in the video, a pattering foot in a steady state of rhythm (literally machine-driven by the synthesizers of disco music) underlies the dance.
 The foot lightly skims the floor, while a lifted upper body stays busy with decorative hand flourishes (famously, the “ta ta” outreach to the side).
 Or it stays engaged with linking to the partner in ways that always landed me in a pretzel.
-People of all color did The Hustle, but in the dance’s fancy footwork, it stems more from the Latin family than the Black, as the pelvis (the source of funky dancing) is relatively still.
+People of all colors did The Hustle, but the dance’s fancy footwork, stems more from the Latin family than the Black, as the pelvis (the source of funky dancing) is relatively still.
 The body must knit together (it knits even tighter in salsa dancing) and there’s no such thing as solo excursions, as in freestyle “interpretive” ’60s dancing.

 Created by Abdiel, Joana Matos, and Alessandra Marconi, the in-process performance used original music compositions by Emmy Award nominee Chari Glogovac-Smith.
 Commissioned by Works & Process, and supported by a consortium of partners including Jacob’s Pillow, The Meany Center, and residency partners Chautauqua Institution and The Church, Sag Harbor, Do The Hustle is an intersectional project that embodies inclusion, cultural and historical preservation, creativity, and innovation.
 All good stuff!